canonical/k8s-snap/docs/src/howto/networking/default-network.md

 This guide assumes the following:

 - You have root or sudo access to the machine.
-- You have a bootstraped Canonical Kubernetes cluster (see the [Getting Started][getting-started-guide] guide).
+- You have a bootstrapped Canonical Kubernetes cluster (see the [Getting Started][getting-started-guide] guide).

 ## Check Network status